What is the average salary in Ohio?

 |Hospitalist Medical Director||$185,090|

 What is the average salary in Ohio by age?

 Location and occupation are only two factors that influence remuneration in the Buckeye State.
 When it comes to the average salary in Ohio by age, more senior workers will be paid more.
 Then, when they retire, their income will dip again as they will rely on pensions and other forms of set income.
 You can also check out the complete guide to retirement in Ohio here.

 The Census Bureau data finds that householders under 25 have a median household income of $39,257; householders aged 24 to 44 years old have a median income of $68,999; those aged 45 to 64 years old have a median income of $76,874; and those 65 and older have a median income of $49,753.

 What is the average salary in Ohio by hour?

 If Americans work an average of 1,801 hours per year — at 37.5 hours a week — then the average salary in Ohio per hour is $31.12.

 What is a ‘good’ salary in Ohio?

-The median income in Ohio is $56,111.
+The median income in Ohio is $56,111 a year.
 Defining a ‘good’ salary depends on various factors such as personal lifestyle, family size, and location.
 It is important to consider the cost of living and other expenses to determine an adequate salary.

 Kate has written for leading publications and blue chip companies over the last 20 years.